Skip to content

 Does telehealth actually work for therapy?

-Yes — for the right goals.
+Yes, for the right goals.
 Strong research evidence for speech therapy, OT consultation, family training and many adult communication conditions.
-Less effective for hands-on physio, home modifications and complex sensory paediatric work.
-We'll tell you up front which side your goal sits on.
+Less effective for hands-on physio and complex sensory paediatric work.
+Home modification and assistive technology consultations can often be done via telehealth where clinically appropriate, and we'll tell you up front which side your goal sits on.

 What equipment do I actually need at home?